corsairmarks/ecumenopolis_trade/mod/README.md

 ### Known Issues

 Overwriting a colony type produces an error log.
-Expect to see one entry in error.log similar to this:
+Expect to see two entries in error.log similar to these:

 ```
-[00:40:30][game_singleobjectdatabase.h:165]: Object with key: col_ecu_mix already exists, using the one at  file: common/colony_types/01_ecumenopolis_trade_colony_types_overrides.txt line: 2
+[23:10:05][game_singleobjectdatabase.h:165]: Object with key: col_ecu_mix already exists, using the one at  file: common/colony_types/01_ecumenopolis_trade_colony_types_overrides.txt line: 2
+[23:10:09][game_singleobjectdatabase.h:165]: Object with key: has_trade_designation already exists, using the one at  file: common/scripted_triggers/10_ecumenopolis_trade_scripted_triggers_ai_overrides.txt line: 2
 ```

 ## Changelog